If you require immediate assistance please call (219) 754-5380!

 When you call us, we can walk through your home with you and identify locations where GFCI outlets are typically recommended or required during inspections.
 Our electricians can install new devices where needed and explain how to test them regularly so they continue to provide reliable protection for your family.

-On the day of the appointment, one of our background checked, licensed electricians arrives in a clearly marked vehicle and reviews the plan with you.
+On the day of the appointment, one of our background-checked, licensed electricians arrives in a clearly marked vehicle and reviews the plan with you.
 We start by locating the circuits that feed your bathrooms, kitchen, laundry, garage, basement, and outdoor receptacles.
 We test existing outlets, identify which locations already have GFCI protection, and look for any signs of damage or past overheating.

 When we install new devices or update existing ones, we pay close attention to GFCI outlet wiring.
 In many homes, several outlets may be protected by a single GFCI at the beginning of the circuit.
 Our electrician identifies line and load conductors, checks how the circuit is arranged, and determines whether it is appropriate to protect additional outlets downstream.
 Our approach to GFCI outlet wiring projects focuses on safety, clarity, and code compliance, especially in older homes with mixed wiring methods.